akmfelix/python_hero/hero2.md

 ~~~

 ### Polymorphism
-* in Python, Polymorphism refers to the way in which different object classes can share the same method name
+* in Python, Polymorphism refers to the way in which different object classes can share the same method name \n
 * and then those methods can be called from the same place even though a variety of different objects might be passed in.
-* For Loop.
+* Basic idea is you have these two separate classes that happen to share the same method name, allowing you to then call those same method names \n
+* without needing to worry about the specific class that's being passed in.

 ~~~